PM Modi Begins BJP's South Push With Multiple Projects, Airport Terminal

 The Prime Minister also formally opened a state-of the-art international terminal at the Tiruchirapally airport, built at a cost of Rs 1100 crore, which he said, will boost economy and tourism.

 It was done alongside the inauguration of 16 projects worth nearly 20,000 crores related to aviation, rail, road, ports, energy and natural gas pipeline.
-A demonstration was even held of the Fast Reactor Fuel Reprocessing plant at Kalpakkam.
+A demonstration plant was opened at the Fast Reactor Fuel Reprocessing plant at Kalpakkam.

 The airport is Tamil Nadu's second-largest terminal in terms of international traffic, after the one in the state capital Chennai.